Historic canal in Germany lined with fall trees and colorful leaves on a calm evening

 Room Configuration

 Single travelers wishing to book a double-occupancy cabin may do so at a 50% supplement of the per-person listed rate in select cabins upon availability.
-Starting April of 2026, select double-occupancy cabins are available with no single supplement; inquire with your Adventure Specialist for details and availability.
+Select double-occupancy cabins are available with no single supplement; inquire with your Adventure Specialist for details and availability.
 Solo travelers willing to share may be matched with a person of the same gender, and if the other cabin berth goes unsold, will only pay the standard double-occupancy rate.

 Families & Children